 - Hartz Guinea Pig Small Animal Food Pellets

-But make sure to stay tuned, if you want to find out what exactly makes these pellets so good.
+Make sure to continue reading if you want to find out what exactly makes these pellets so good.

 Sometimes guinea pig pellets are also referred to as ‘nuggets’, so don’t get confused by that.
 Basically, it is dried food that you can buy in packs for your cavy.
 Pellets have been created according to the needs of guinea pigs.
 That’s why there are a lot of different nutritional elements that will help make sure that your beloved pet is as healthy as it can possibly be.

-It is important to give your guinea pig only the pellets created for, well, guinea pigs.
+It is important to give your guinea pig only the pellets created for guinea pigs.
 Rabbit food does not work for them!
-So, if you get lazy one day and decide that the dry food for some other animal will do for a while – your guinea pig will surely suffer from that.
+So, if you get lazy one day and decide that the dry food for some other animal will do for a while, your guinea pig will surely suffer from that.

-By the way, the food that your cutie will need can be divided into two groups: dry food and fruits/vegetables.
+The food that your cutie will need can be divided into two groups: dry food and fruits/vegetables.
 When it comes to dry food, pellets will do just fine.
-No need to give your guinea pig anything else.
-Of course, if we are talking about high-quality pellets that have all the necessary elements.
+No need to give your guinea pig anything else if we are talking about high-quality pellets that have all the necessary elements.

 When it comes to the other part of a guinea pig’s diet, a lot of owners like to experiment.
 Mainly, because it’s a lot of fun.
 Guinea pigs have strong personalities and different tastes.
 Your pet might like one fruit and absolutely hate the other.
 But once you find out what the cavy is really fond of, you will be rewarded with funny noises and other cute ‘rituals’ that an excited guinea pig will show you.